 Twice Baked Potato Casserole is what any potato lover dreams of.
 Plenty of melty cheese, cream cheese, half of the bacon you should consume and all of the creamy cheesy potatoes.
+Potato recipes like this are great to serve with a holiday meal, or even to enjoy with your dinner tonight.

 If you enjoy loaded potatoes, this type of potato recipe has all the same flavors, but in casserole from to pair with any dinner recipe.
+It truly is the ultimate side dish recipe that will earn you compliment when serving it at your next barbecue!

 - Potatoes: for the best results, use washed and peel russet potatoes